wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.15
 =====

-* We have standardize the stevedore entry point namespace for our python client.
-If you have custom plugins, Be sure to use the full client name for the namespace. (e.g. ``auth_client.commands`` --> ``wazo_auth_client.commands``)
+* We have standardized the Python entry points namespace for our Python client.
+If you have custom plugins, be sure to use the full client name for the namespace. (e.g. ``auth_client.commands`` --> ``wazo_auth_client.commands``)

 * The directed call pickup extension ``*8XXXX`` has been disabled by default on new installations,